dcminter/hntags.com/README.md

 ## Status

+  * I'm testing out the infrastructure, so a stale version is public on [HNTags.com](https://hntags.com) right now!
   * Cleaner categorisation
   * Renders category pages
   * Renders something that looks a bit like an HN page